 Why is he wearing tennis shoes to church?
 Oh no, not that same ratty old hoody.
 How embarrassing.
 These are some of the thoughts that go through my head often and take my mood from peaceful to angry so fast.
 The Bible says to think about whatever is lovely, however, to keep my peace.
 How do we do that?

-We are in a series on Philippians 4:8 because it is the key to peace of mind for Christians.
+This year, we began studying Philippians 4:8 because it is the key to peace of mind for Christians.
 (Click on any of the words to go back in the study 😉

 “Finally, brethren, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things” (Philippians 4:8 NASB).

 The meaning behind it is a simple one.
 Our thoughts have the power to bring peace or destroy peace, to stoke the fires of sin or quench them.
 The Philippians 4:8 meaning is, control your thoughts if you desire peace with God.